The Various Alcohol & Drug Related Prohibitions and Suspensions

 - 30-day driving prohibition if it is the third time caught in the warn range within five years.

-If the ASD reads FAIL (If your breath sample contains a BAC of over 0.08), or if you refuse to provide a breath sample, police will:
+If the ASD reads FAIL (If your breath sample contains a BAC of not less than 0.08), or if you refuse to provide a breath sample, police may:

 - Seize your driver’s licence